mtastalos/Timed-Quiz/README.md

 # Timed-Quiz
-This will generate the user a password  depending on the specified length and selected parameters from the user.
+This will simulate a multiple choice timed quiz.

 ## Goal
 Practice generating HTML elements using JQuery.